Barski-lab/cwl-airflow/docs/readme/how_to_use.md

 [cwl]

 # Temp folder to keep intermediate workflow execution data.
+# If job has tmp_folder set as a relative path, it will be
+# resolved based on this location
 # Default: AIRFLOW_HOME/cwl_tmp_folder
 tmp_folder =

 # Output folder to save workflow execution results.
+If
+# job has outputs_folder set as a relative path, it will
+# be resolved based on this location
 # Default: AIRFLOW_HOME/cwl_outputs_folder
 outputs_folder =

 # Folder to keep input files.
-In case job has relative
+If job has relative paths
-# paths they will be resolved based on this location
+# for input files they will be resolved based on this
+# location
 # Default: AIRFLOW_HOME/cwl_inputs_folder
 inputs_folder =